giturra/challenge_mle/docs/challenge.md

 ### Continual Integration

-Here a completed explaniation of each command:
+Here a completed explanation of each command:

 ```
 name: CI Pipeline  # Name of the workflow